Alejogb1/job-board/blog-data/fork-in-perl-process-creation.md

 id: "fork-in-perl-process-creation"
 ---

-Okay so you're asking about forking in Perl process creation right Yeah I’ve been there done that got the t-shirt like seriously I’ve probably spent more hours debugging Perl fork weirdness than I care to admit Back in the day I was working on this huge data pipeline project it was this monster perl application that was supposed to be processing like terabytes of log files every single night and the bottleneck was always the single threaded part I mean we had like 128 core machines and the poor thing was just using a single one I know a waste right So we decided forking was the way to go
+ so you're asking about forking in Perl process creation right Yeah I’ve been there done that got the t-shirt like seriously I’ve probably spent more hours debugging Perl fork weirdness than I care to admit Back in the day I was working on this huge data pipeline project it was this monster perl application that was supposed to be processing like terabytes of log files every single night and the bottleneck was always the single threaded part I mean we had like 128 core machines and the poor thing was just using a single one I know a waste right So we decided forking was the way to go

 Look forking in Perl is pretty straightforward at its core you call the `fork()` function and boom you have a new child process it's like mitosis but for your program but things get complicated real quick especially when you start dealing with shared resources open file descriptors database connections and all that jazz